 Our goal is to seamlessly facilitate the student’s transition from Oregon State to the engineering profession.
-All Electrical Engineering and Computer Science undergraduates complete a three quarter course sequence (October-May) that expose students to the challenges of engineering design and project management.
+All undergraduates in the School of Electrical Engineering and Computer Science complete a three quarter course sequence (October-May) that expose students to the challenges of engineering design and project management.
 As part of this career preparation experience, our goal is for students to also learn “soft skills” (e.g. project management, documentation, etc.) as they design, build and test a team project.

 Videos of some past projects:

 Project scope is typically what you would assign one summer intern.
 Projects should be non-critical path.
 Ideally projects represent a complete system or product, integrating analysis, simulation, and software and hardware design as appropriate.

 The Capstone Senior Design course is split into two sections: 1) electrical and computer engineering and 2) computer science.
 The course is organized much like a new product introduction cycle.
 This course culminates in the high-energy Undergraduate Engineering Expo in May where students present their Capstone Senior Project posters and demonstrate their prototypes.
 The annual event routinely attracts hundreds of people, including industry.

 When submitting your project proposal, keep in mind the students help select the projects (with the faculty keeping teams appropriately balanced).
 So do not underestimate the "cool-ness" of your project proposal.
 Your enthusiasm can be infectious!